Prosecutor: Man repeatedly raped kidnapping victim, said he wanted to ‘start a family’

 “They went from the bar together without force and they went to his house for a period of two days,” he said.
 “The police came and they were drilling the door.
 He simply voluntarily opened it.”

-Before a judge ordered him held without pail, Pena could be seen making the sign of the cross.
+Before a judge ordered him held without bail, Pena could be seen making the sign of the cross.

 He is due back in court on April 10 for a dangerousness hearing.